by Susan Flantzer © Unofficial Royalty 2017

 Edmund had thirteen siblings:

 Over the next ten years, Edmund participated in many military campaigns in France with his brothers.
 He returned to England in 1371 and on July 11, 1372, at Wallingford, Oxfordshire, he married Infanta Isabella of Castile.
 Isabella was the younger daughter of King Pedro the Cruel of Castile and León and the sister of Constance of Castile, the second wife of Edmund’s brother John of Gaunt.
-She had accompanied her sister Constance to England when the marriage to John of Gaunt had taken place in 1371.
+She accompanied her sister Constance to England when the marriage to John of Gaunt took in 1371.

 Edmund and Isabella had three children:

 Edmund took part in more campaigns in France, served as Constable of Dover Castle, and Lord Warden of the Cinque Ports.
 In 1377, Edmund was granted Fotheringhay Castle in Northamptonshire, which became a favorite home of the Dukes of York, and Anstey Castle in Hertfordshire.
-In the same year, Edmund’s nephew succeeded his grandfather as King Richard II of England.
+The same year, Edmund’s nephew succeeded his grandfather as King Richard II of England.
 At Richard’s coronation, Edmund carried the Sovereign’s Sceptre with Dove, also called the Rod of Equity and Mercy.
 In 1381, Edmund served as chief commissioner in his nephew’s marriage negotiations to marry Anne of Bohemia.
 Edmund was created Duke of York in 1385.

-In 1399, Edmund was acting as regent while his nephew King Richard II was in Ireland.
+In 1399, Edmund acted as regent while his nephew King Richard II was in Ireland.
 Henry of Bolingbroke, another nephew, the son of Edmund’s brother John of Gaunt, was planning to depose his cousin Richard.
-Edmund was prepared to oppose Henry but instead decided to make peace with him.
-King Richard II eventually was abandoned by his supporters and was forced by Parliament on September 29, 1399, to abdicate the crown to his cousin Henry.
+Edmund was prepared to oppose Henry but decided to make peace with him.
+King Richard II was eventually abandoned by his supporters and was forced by Parliament on September 29, 1399, to abdicate the crown to his cousin Henry.
 King Henry IV, the first king of the House of Lancaster, was crowned in Westminster Abbey on October 13, 1399.
 Richard was imprisoned at Pontefract Castle in Yorkshire where he died on or around February 14, 1400.
-The exact cause of his death, thought to have been starvation, is unknown.
+The exact cause of his death thought to have been starvation, is unknown.
 Edmund was rewarded by his nephew King Henry IV by being appointed a member of the Privy Council and Master of the Royal Mews.

 Edmund of Langley, Duke of York, age 61, died on August 1, 1402, at his birthplace and was buried with his first wife at the Church of the Dominicans at Kings Langley, England.
 Edmund’s tomb was moved to the Church of All Saints in Kings Langley in 1575, and can still be seen there.